Event Rules and Scoring

 PARTICIPATION AND ELIGIBILITY

-- Participation is open to anyone 18 years of age or older or those younger with a parent of legal guardian.
+- Participation is open to anyone 18 years of age or older or those younger with a parent or legal guardian.

-- A completed waiver and entry fee must be received in order to officially participate in the event.
+- Entry fee must be received in order to officially participate in the event.

 - All participants must be prepared to present a valid state fishing license at the event.